Richardaeld/MonaMemorabilia/README.md

 1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process

 #### Testing Steps:
-1. Open website in browser, copy its index link, and leave open
+1. Open the website being tested in browser, copy its index link, and leave open
 1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/)
-1. Paste the link of the website page into W3C's validation bar and submit it to see what W3C finds
+1. Paste the link of the page being tested into W3C's validation bar and submit it to see what W3C finds
 1. Document errors and warnings that need to be corrected
 1. Repeat steps three and four until all pages have been checked in W3C
-1. Open a tab in browser and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/)
+1. Open a new tab in browser and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/)
-1. Paste the index page link into Jigsaws's validation bar and submit it to see what Jigsaw finds
+1. Paste the index page link of the website being tested into Jigsaws's validation bar and submit it to see what Jigsaw finds
 1. Document errors and warnings that need to be corrected

 #### Expected Result(s):